axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-20-RADICAL COMPANIES FAQ.markdown

 <p>In the extreme case of, say, a fire there is no discussion to be had and whoever is close to an escape will lead others through it.
 No need to wait for the boss to figure things out.
 </p>

-<h2>Where does the evidence for better financial growth for RADICAL companies come from?
+<h2>Where does the evidence for better financial growth for RADICAL companies come from?</h2>
 <p>There is no “evidence” because there are almost no RADICAL companies around.
 In the US we’ve identified only one, W L Gore.
 </p>
 <p>We can extrapolate from the financial performance of businesses which practice self-management, or have set up an ESOP, or those that practice Open Book Management.
 Even then, these businesses perform financially better than strict FIAT businesses.
 </p>

-<h2>Is the RADICAL approach not risking slowly killing innovation and progressive ideas?
+<h2>Is the RADICAL approach not risking slowly killing innovation and progressive ideas?</h2>
 <p>Quite the opposite.
 FIAT companies put up a lot of barriers to any innovative and progressive proposal that doesn’t come from the boss or from those handpicked by the boss.
 </p>
 <p>Decentralization means that ideas can come from anybody in the company.
 Funding the implementation of those ideas is up to the co-owners which may or not support it.